pulumi/examples/aws-ts-vpc-with-ecs-fargate-py/ecs-fargate-python/README.md

    select `y` to continue

-1. Open the `View Live` link to view the deployment details in the Pulumi Console.
+1. Open the `View Live` link to view the deployment details in the Pulumi console.
 Note, you will have a url that shows up that will look similar to the url below.
 The `team-qa` value will be replaced with your own org, for example if your org name is: `team-prod`:

    console view that matches above code as an example: